JeffCoster/merge/ex2.md

 The taxonomy data was first obtained as a csv from Google using the links on this page [merchant taxonomy](https://support.google.com/merchants/answer/6324436?hl=en-GB)

-This example, only needed a few branches of that data so a few were retained and the rest discarded.
+This example, only needed a few branches of that data so a they were retained and the rest discarded.

-The following is an example snippet of a few rows:
+The following is an example snippet of the resulting rows:

 <img src="ex2/content/ex2_csv.png" width="100%" height="20%" > </img>